High-order Regularity Theory for High-contrast Elliptic Homogenization: Introduction

-\end{proposition} Here $\underline{L}^2$ denotes the rescaled $L^2$ space, which is volume-normalized for every $p$ as we define that $\|u\|_{\underline{L}^p(U)}:=|U|^{-1/p}\|u\|_{L^p(U)}$, where~$|U|$ denotes the Lebesgue measure of $U\subset\R^d$.
+\end{proposition} Here, $\underline{L}^2$ denotes the rescaled $L^2$ space, which is volume-normalized for every $p\in[1,\infty)$ as we define that $\|u\|_{\underline{L}^p(U)}:=|U|^{-1/p}\|u\|_{L^p(U)}$, where~$|U|$ denotes the Lebesgue measure of $U\subset\R^d$.

-The second main result of this article is the high-contrast version of the high-order regularity theorem of \cite[Theorem 6.12]{ak}, which is a Liouville-type theorem about entire solutions having polynomial growth at infinity.
+The second main result of this article is the high-contrast version of the high-order regularity theorem of \cite[Theorem 6.12]{ak}, which is a Liouville-type theorem about entire solutions having at most polynomial growth at infinity.
+Having a basic high-order regularity theorem such as this one is essential when trying to achieve optimal quantitative estimates in high contrast.
 We start by defining the space